“She’s dead. Wrapped in plastic.”

 There is a state of the art reading and research room here, but that’s not why I was there.
 The exhibit gallery is located directly off the main lobby and provides a well-designed facility with state-of-the-art cases to enable the Dodd Research Center to maintain an ongoing exhibition program, highlighting the rich and varied materials housed in the collections.

 In addition to the exhibits here, I must mention their “electronic exhibits” online.
 I just go lost in them; they are awesome.
-Take, for instance, the one on Railroad stations of Southern New England which links to The Dodd Center’s Railroad History Collection which links to… Sigh.
+There is so much there it’s incredible.
+Sigh.
 Focus.

 The exhibit featured rare books, prints, natural history specimens, and other artifacts to illustrate the life and career of Charles Darwin.
 2009 marks not only the 200th anniversary of Darwin’s birth, but also the 150th anniversary of the publication of his most famous book, On the Origin of Species.